 Rising to the challenge amidst COVID-19

-If there’s one thing COVID-19 has taught us, it’s that innovation, kindness, and compassion are fundamental to prevail during times of crisis.
-Much like what most companies experienced in March when most communities faced an initial disruption in the availability of personal protective equipment, the W&A management team were tasked with finding alternate solutions so that our field workers were not left potentially vulnerable.
+f there’s one thing COVID-19 has taught us, it’s that innovation, kindness, and compassion are fundamental to prevail during times of crisis.
+Much like what most companies experienced in March when most communities faced an initial disruption in the availability of personal protective equipment, the W&A management team was tasked with finding alternate solutions so that our field workers were not left potentially vulnerable.
 The W&A management team has continued to work diligently to provide guidance and materials to the survey crews and department teams so they can be protected as they continue to do their part in keeping projects moving forward.

 Thankfully, our hard-working Survey Technicians have been able to continue field work over the last two months, necessary to help keep projects on-track.
 During these unprecedented times, the W&A staff found themselves especially grateful for, Aaron Cobb, W&A’s Assistant Director of Surveying and his mother-in-law, Louise.
 Louise is a retired Registered Nurse of 46 years, who saw the PPE shortage as an opportunity to help others.